xmartlabs/XLForm/README.md

 @property (nonatomic) id value;
 ```

 You may notice that the `value` property type is `id` and you are the responsable to set a value with the proper type.
 For instance, you should set a `NSString` value to a `XLFormRowDescriptor` instance of `XLFormRowDescriptorTypeText`.
-You can see the example

 You may have to update the cell to see the UI changes if the row is already presented.
 `-(void)reloadFormRow:(XLFormRowDescriptor *)formRow` method is provided by `XLFormViewController` to do so.

 #### How to set the default value to a row.

-You should do the same as *How to set the default value to a row.*.
+You should do the same as [*How to set a value to a row*](https://github.com/xmartlabs/XLForm#how-to-set-a-value-to-a-row "How to set a value to a row").

 #### How to set up the options to a selector row.